Quansight-Labs/ndindex/docs/indexing-guide/slices.md

   <div class="slice-diagram-not-selected"><b>THIS IS WRONG!</b></div>
   </div>

-  In other words, the "right" way to think of spacers with negative `start` and `stop` depends if the `step` is positive or negative.
+  In other words, the "right" way to think of spacers when the `start` and `stop` are negative depends if the `step` is positive or negative.

   This is because the correct half-open rule is based on not including the `stop`.
 It *isn't* based on not including the larger end of the interval.
 If